edwinlzs/chainflow-docs/src/content/docs/guides/01-endpoints.md

 });
 ```

+This will cause the endpoint to be called with the URL `.../user/profile?age=42`.

 ### Path Parameters

 You can only define path parameters at the creation of the endpoint, using curly braces `{}` to denote the parameter and its key, like below.